XuePengJu/XuePengJu/README.md

 **About me**

 - 👋 Hi, I’m @XuePengJu
-- 👀 I’m interested in ...
+- 👀 I am a test engineer
-- 🌱 I’m currently learning Java&Python Autotest
+- ❤️ I like to learn and practice all kinds of online knowledge and technology.
-- ❤️ I love writing TypeScript, and building fun experiments on type-level
+- 🌱 I have been continuously learning technologies related to Java & Python automated testing and tool integration

 <!---
 XuePengJu/XuePengJu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.